Q88 (New York City bus): Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
-As part of the redesign, the Q88's section between Queens Center Mall and 188th Street would have been replaced by an "intra-borough" route called the QT12 which would have ran from Queens Center Mall to Queensborough Community College, while its section between 73rd Avenue and Springfield Boulevard would have been replaced by a "subway connector" route called the QT33, running from Jamaica's Long Island Rail Road station to Queensborough Community College.
+As part of the redesign, the Q88's section between Queens Center Mall and 188th Street would have been replaced by an "intra-borough" route called the QT12 which would have run from Queens Center Mall to Queensborough Community College, while its section between 73rd Avenue and Springfield Boulevard would have been replaced by a "subway connector" route called the QT33, running from Jamaica's Long Island Rail Road station to Queensborough Community College.
 The redesign was delayed due to the COVID-19 Pandemic in New York City in 2020 and later dropped due to negative feedback.

 In March 2022, a revised plan was released.
 Under the new plan, the Q88 would have become a "limited-stop" route and would have been extended to Little Neck, replacing the Q30 bus.
 Its 73rd Avenue section would have been replaced by the proposed route, Q73.

 A final bus redesign plan was released in December 2023.
 The Q88 would retain its original routing, but would be converted to a limited-stop route, eliminating many closely spaced stops in order to speed up service on the route.

 On December 17, 2024, addendums to the final plan were released.
 Among these, stop changes were made on the Q88 and the deadhead in Elmhurst was moved from 94th Street to Junction Boulevard.
 In addition, the Q88 remained a local route.
 On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
 The Q88 is part of Phase I, which began on June 29, 2025.